-- The items to be sold may not be in direct competition with items sold by the University. - The monies gained through sales must be used for a worthwhile project as approved by the faculty sponsor.
+- The items to be sold may not be in direct competition with items sold by the University. - The monies gained through sales must be used for a worthwhile project as approved by the faculty sponsor. - 3.
+The items sold must be in good taste, person basis except in the living units.

-- Sales may take place throughout the campus on a person-toperson basis except in the living units. - Public sales booths will be available on a first-come, first-served basis in the Student Center.
+4. Sales may take place throughout the campus on a person-to-

+5. Public sales booths will be available on a first-come, first-served basis in the Student Center.
 These tables may be reserved by a group by contacting the director of the Student Center for tables in that building.
-Approval of the project is required before these tables are reserved for sales. - Tickets may be sold through the ticket office in the Student Center as well as individual sales booths.
+Approval of the project is required before these tables are reserved for sales.

+Tickets may be sold through the ticket office in the Student Center as well as individual sales booths.